 Certain features in Office settings such as Privacy Options are enabled by default.
 Microsoft says it’s done in an attempt to identify or contact users but if you feel it poses a threat to your privacy you can manage them from Trust Center.

 How to change Account Privacy settings in Office

 The Trust Center in Microsoft Office is where you can find security and privacy options for Office programs.
 The options available therein, allow you to share documents with the people you want or find and remove hidden information you may not want to disclose.

 - Open an Office app and choose the File tab.

 - Enable or disable the various options by checking or unchecking the box marked against them.

 When changing privacy options, you should configure settings that will allow you to control the level of Office privacy you want.

-Open Word and click on the ‘File’ menu.
+Open Word and click on the File tab under the Ribbon menu.

 If you need more information, you may read the Privacy Statement for Microsoft Office.

-This post will show you how to Opt out of Data Tracking & Targetted ads on the Internet.
+This post will show you how to Opt-out of Data Tracking & Targeted ads on the Internet.